-(6) Has not been convicted or found guilty, and has not entered into an agreed disposition, of a felony related to the practice of speech-language pathology under applicable state or federal criminal law.
+- (2) Completed a supervised clinical practicum experience from an educational institution or its cooperating programs as required by the commission. - (3) Completed a supervised postgraduate professional experience as required by the commission. - (4) Successfully passed a national examination approved by the commission. - (5) Holds an active, unencumbered license. - (6) Has not been convicted or found guilty, and has not entered into an agreed disposition, of a felony related to the practice of speech-language pathology under applicable state or federal criminal law. - (7) Has a valid United States Social Security or National Practitioner Identification number. - (g) The privilege to practice is derived from the home state license. - (h) An audiologist or speech-language pathologist practicing in a member state shall comply with the state practice laws of the state in which the client is located at the time service is provided.
+The practice of audiology and speech-language pathology shall include all audiology and

-- (7) Has a valid United States Social Security or National Practitioner Identification number. - (g) The privilege to practice is derived from the home state license. - (h) An audiologist or speech-language pathologist practicing in a member state shall comply with the state practice laws of the state in which the client is located at the time service is provided.
-The practice of audiology and speech-language pathology shall include all audiology and speech-language pathology practice as defined by the state practice laws of the member state in which the client is located.
-The practice of audiology and speech-language pathology in a member state under a privilege to practice shall subject an audiologist or speech-language pathologist to the jurisdiction of the licensing board, the courts, and the laws of the member state in which the client is located at the time service is provided. - (i) Individuals not residing in a member state shall continue to be able to apply for a member state's single-state license as provided under the laws of each member state.
-However, the single-state license granted to these individuals shall not be recognized as granting the privilege to practice audiology or speech-language pathology in any other member
+1 speech-language pathology practice as defined by the state 2 practice laws of the member state in which the client is 3 located.
+The practice of audiology and speech-language 4 pathology in a member state under a privilege to practice 5 shall subject an audiologist or speech-language pathologist to 6 the jurisdiction of the licensing board, the courts, and the 7 laws of the member state in which the client is located at the 8 time service is provided.

-- state.
-Nothing in this compact shall affect the requirements established by a member state for the issuance of a single-state license. - 4 (j) Member states may charge a fee for granting a compact privilege. - (k) Member states must comply with the bylaws and rules of the commission.
+- (i) Individuals not residing in a member state shall continue to be able to apply for a member state's single-state license as provided under the laws of each member state.

-Section 4.
+However, the single-state license granted to these individuals shall not be recognized as granting the privilege to practice audiology or speech-language pathology in any other member state.
+Nothing in this compact shall affect the requirements established by a member state for the issuance of a single-state license. - (j) Member states may charge a fee for granting a compact privilege. - (k) Member states must comply with the bylaws and rules of the commission. - Section 4.
 COMPACT PRIVILEGE.